-The proposed scheme is expected to deliver both short term and long term benefits:

-Short Term - the rate relief is a short term form of financial assistance that will enable existing businesses to overcome the impact of the covid pandemic, and help to attract new businesses to use empty retail units.

-Long Term - although a relatively short term package of financial assistance is proposed in the scheme it is anticipated that by assisting businesses to overcome the trading difficulties caused by the pandemic it will increase the chances of them remaining in the city long term.

-In addition, the introduction of rate relief for new businesses moving into currently vacant premises will improve the look and feel of the city centre making it more attractive for residents to visit and the hoped for increase in footfall will further sustain the viability of the city centre.
+- 12.1 The proposed scheme is expected to deliver both short-term and long-term benefits: - Short Term the rate relief is a short-term form of financial assistance that will enable existing businesses to overcome the impact high rates, and help to attract new businesses to use empty retail units. - Long Term although a relatively short-term package of financial assistance is proposed in the scheme it is anticipated that by assisting businesses to overcome the trading difficulties high rates will increase the chances of them remaining in the city long term. - 12.2 In addition, the introduction of rate relief for new businesses moving into currently vacant premises will improve the look and feel of the city centre making it more attractive for residents to visit and the hoped for increase in footfall will further sustain the viability of the city centre.

-Well-Being
+12.3 Well-Being

-The Council is now in a position to be able to offer this scheme to city centre businesses which ties in with the goal of providing a more prosperous Wales.
+The Council is in a position to be able to offer this scheme to city centre businesses which ties in with the goal of providing a more prosperous Wales.